Amanda Gorman's fellow laureates are tuning in for Super Bowl LV -- but for poetry over pigskin

 Jackson, too, has been writing most of her life, both songs and poems, though her middle school sonnets were "emo and weird," she said, and she didn't take the craft seriously until joining her high school's spoken word club.

-She lives in Oak Park, just outside Chicago, and doesn't feel she speaks for the city like Frazier can, but Chicago is an important theme, as is her lineage -- generational and collective trauma, the women in her family, her father's Southern upbringing.
+She lives in Oak Park, just outside Chicago, and doesn't feel she speaks for the city like Frazier can.
+Her work centers on her lineage -- generational and collective trauma, the women in her family, her father's Southern upbringing.

 "It's more a duty I feel to speak to my lineage as someone who is testifying and creating these poems as testament to my people and how they lived," she said.
-"Chicago, it's reduced to certain things and certain stereotypes.
+Chicago and the South are "reduced to certain things and certain stereotypes.
 I feel it's my duty to rectify those reductions and to tell a full story of the South that's missed and obscured by these generalizations and lack of attention and love."

 There is too much room for death in this poem.
 Somewhere, there's a body writing itself into the ground.
 Sometimes it's not about the coffin wood.
 It's all about the blood in this poem.
 Here the dead live where the page breaks.
 Grandma unbuckles her shoes and leaves them under this poem.
 In this poem, death comes with a glass of water.
 We find Auntie here.
 She was never lost, but looking for a poem to die in...